0

 6. Bake for 40 – 45 minutes until golden brown and a toothpick inserted in the middle of the cake comes out clean.
 Let the cake cool completely in the pan; 3 – 4 hours is ideal.

-7. Meanwhile, make the cream: Beat the butter with a hand mixer until soft.
-Add the violife cream cheese and beat again until well mixed (don’t overmix.)
+1. Beat the butter with a hand mixer until soft.
+Add the violife cream cheese and beat again until well mixed (don’t over mix.)
 Sift over icing sugar and add the vanilla extract – beat again.
 Cover and refrigerate until ready to use – 2 hours.

-Preparing tahini in this way brings back memories of Israel.
-We lived in Israel for 14 years, and my children were born there.
+Preparing tahini like this brings back memories from our time in Israel.
+We lived there for 14 years, and my children were born there.

-My favourite part of the week was/and is Friday Night, which we call Erev Shabat in Hebrew.
-Stores would close early, and people would make their way home.
-Leaving the streets quiet.
-There would always be good smells coming from the neighbour’s houses.
-On Friday night, no one would dine alone, and everyone’s house was open to an unexpected guest.
-In yogic philosophy, our teacher Dr. Shankaranarayana Jois has explained that the unexpected guest is the best of all guests you can serve and honour with food.
+My favourite part of the week was, and still is, Friday night, which we call Erev Shabbat in Hebrew.
+Stores would close early, and people would make their way home, leaving the streets quiet.
+There would always be delicious smells wafting from the neighbour’s houses.
+No one would dine alone on Friday night, and everyone’s home was open to an unexpected guest.
+In yogic philosophy, our teacher, Dr Shankaranarayana Jois, has explained that the unexpected guest is the best of all guests you can serve and honour with food.

 It was a special time for family members to come together after a busy working week.
-Challah would be bought, candles lit and blessed, and usually, a bowl of tahini would be on the table!
+Challah would be bought or made, candles lit and blessed, and a bowl of tahini would usually be on the table!

 tahini sauce (tehina shir style)